 Multi Tenancy / Instances

-Shuttle is natively a multi-tenant platform, meaning it is designed to be used by multiple merchants or business entities.
-Each tenant in Shuttle is referred to as an instance
+Shuttle is natively a multi-tenant platform, designed to be used by multiple merchants or business entities.
+Each tenant in Shuttle is referred to as an instance.

 │ ├── Instance A